Roldak/AGC/README.md

 ## Performance

 Although the main goal of AGC is to alleviate Ada programmers from memory management, it's very important to keep performance of resulting binaries reasonable.
-To keep track of this work, a set of benchmarks will be maintained in the `benchmarks` directory (there is only one for now).
+To keep track of this work, a set of benchmarks will be maintained in the `benchmarks` directory (there are only two of them for now).

 To have an idea of the performance, single-run results for the `binary_tree` benchmark on my machine give: